 Includes free shipping Australia wide.

-The painting is the one at the RHS top.
+The painting is the 4th from the left at the top.